Ravindu-Denuwan-Godage/MasterMind/README.md

 ## 📖 About the Project

-**MasterMind** is a Capture the Flag (CTF) style web application created to help **absolute beginners** explore fundamental web vulnerabilities in a safe, structured way.

-Each level presents a unique vulnerability.
-Players must understand, exploit, and capture the **flag** (a hidden code) to progress to the next level.
-This learning-by-doing format is ideal for those new to cybersecurity.
+**MasterMind** is a hands-on Capture the Flag (CTF) web application that simulates real-world web vulnerabilities.
+Each level presents a challenge involving a specific type of vulnerability.
+Your goal is to exploit each vulnerability, find the hidden flag, and progress to the next level.

+> 🚫 The chatroom feature has been removed from this version of the application.

 ---

 ## 🌟 Features

-- 🔐 10 Beginner-Friendly Web Challenges
+- 🔓 10 intentionally vulnerable web levels
-- 🎯 Step-by-step difficulty progression (Level 1 → 10)
+- 📈 Progressive difficulty (Level 1 is easiest, Level 10 is hardest)
+- 🧩 Each level has its own login portal
-- 📑 In-app Help Pages for every level
+- 🆘 Dedicated help page for every level
-- 🏁 Completion Certificate for motivation
+- 🏆 Certificate of completion after Level 10
-- 🛠️ Tools & resources included for learning
+- 🧰 Includes tools & resources (wordlists, backdoors, etc.)
-- ✅ 100% Offline and free to use

-> ❌ **Note:** The chatroom feature has been **removed** from the project.

 ---